 Access the sample Watson Assistant Basic Starter Kit application.

 I love to use the open source developer tool Node-RED , for prototyping.
 From my perspective this is the best, most flexible choice to build easy integrations for almost all web technologies in a hackathon (Web Socket, REST, HTML and so on).
 To get familiar with Node-RED, just follow the Getting Started page.

 Inspect the response of an Watson Assistant instance in Node-RED.

 - Promo Code?

 Usually you will get a promo code from IBM for hackathons.
 The promo code upgrades the free IBM Lite Account to a trial account where you can use Kubernetes for free.
 I made a blog post about this.
 Here is an overview of the different IBM Cloud Account types.

 So, if you are a Hacker you can just register yourself at IBM Cloud and start today 😉

 I hope this was useful for you and let’s see what’s next?

-PS: More about IBM Cloud information sources?
-Just take a look into my blog post Usage of information sources for implementations in IBM Cloud.
+PS: By the way, you can use the IBM Cloud for free, if you simply create an IBM Lite account.
+Here you only need an e-mail address and for more information about IBM Cloud information sources?
+Take a look into my blog post Usage of information sources for implementations in IBM Cloud.